mjbradvica/personal-website-articles/2022/encapsulation-your-domain-with-dapper.md

 Dapper gives you a powerful way of performing queries with minimal overhead.
 The issue however, is the lack of encapsulation support for mapped objects.

 Your objects that are returned from Dapper for the most part need to be POCO's.
-Dapper is able to map simple types to constructor.
-However complex types are outside of the libraries ability to construct and map to a custom constructor.
+Dapper is able to map simple types to constructors.
+However complex types are outside the libraries' ability to construct and map to a custom constructor.

 So while this is acceptable for Dapper: